 What Education Do I Need to Become a Project Manager?

 Some employers require candidates to have at least a Bachelor’s Degree in Business, Management, or any related field.
 However, there are educational alternatives to pursuing a bachelor’s, especially if you’re able to gain enough experience.
+Some students are also able to succeed in the field after completing a project management apprenticeship program.

 Can I Get a Project Management Job Without a Degree?